 From an interior design standpoint, bathrooms are the sparkling throne of home renovations and personal storage upgrades.
-After all, most days begin and end in front of the bathroom mirror—it’s only natural that homeowners wish to suffuse their lavatories with style and find comfort in its rejuvenating oasis.
+After all, most days begin and end in front of the bathroom mirror—it’s only natural that homeowners wish to suffuse their bathroom space with style and find comfort in its rejuvenating oasis.

-Whether you’re updating the downstairs guest bathroom or redecorating the master bath from the ground up, this guide on how to decorate a bathroom is for you.
+Whether you need design ideas for the downstairs guest bathroom or redecorating the master bath from the ground up, this guide on how to decorate a bathroom is for you.

 Step 1: Decide on a Style

 There are many different aesthetics to choose from when decorating your bathroom.
 Deciding on a theme will help guide the process.
 The theme will dictate your bathroom design choices and make it easier to identify suitable décor later on.

 - Boho – A vintage-inspired, intentionally cluttered look characterized by mixed patterns and earthy tones.

 - Modern – Clean lines, muted colors, and chrome fixtures make for a sleek and relaxing getaway.

 - Rustic – Hallmarks of the rustic style are natural wood and raw finishes.